 - Establishing and maintaining communication, including marketing, advertising, and other beneficial services; and,

-- Compliance with federal, state, provincial or municipal laws
+- Compliance with federal, state, provincial or municipal laws.

-Keystone Partners Websites are not intended for children under 18 years of age.
+Sites are not intended for children under 18 years of age.
 We do not knowingly collect personal information from children under 18.

 Demographic and profile data is collected at our site.
-We use this data to tailor our visitors’ experience at our site, showing them content that we think they might be interested in, and displaying the content according to their preferences.
+We use this data to tailor our visitors’ experience at our Sites, showing them content that we think they might be interested in, and displaying the content according to their preferences.